yteau/Yteau/README.md

 So this is it :

-- 🔭 I’m currently working on  PHP et Symfony
+- 🔭 I’m currently working on  PHP and Symfony
 - 🌱 I’m currently learning  lots of amazing things!
 - 👯 I’m looking to collaborate on  : never mind!
 - 🤔 I’m looking for help with  : ALL!
 I begin!;)